PerfectoMobileSA/Samples/Appium/Native/Javascript/README.md

 ## Integration With Perfecto

-1. Open native.js within ios/ android folder.
+1. Open native.js within ios/ android folder in  terminal/ command prompt.

 2. Replace <\<cloud name>> with your perfecto cloud name (e.g. demo is the cloudName of demo.perfectomobile.com).